Sancho Panza Brand

 The first registration of the brand dates back to 1848, and since then, it has always been known for its high quality, capable of satisfying the most demanding smokers.
 The range today comprises three Habanos including the famous Molino, which is a Cervantes factory name.
 Don Quixote was, of course, famous for tilting at windmills that he identified as giants.

-Sancho Pancho is a medium strength brand and all Habanos are made “Totalmente a mano con Tripa Larga”- Totally Handmade with Long Filler, with filler and binder leaves coming from the * zone, in the * region, Cuba*.
+Sancho Panza is a medium strength brand and all Habanos are made “Totalmente a mano con Tripa Larga”- Totally Handmade with Long Filler, with filler and binder leaves coming from the Vuelta Abajo zone, in the Pinar del Río region, Cuba.